 You can also tweak the plantation time to allow the potato to bloom before the beetles’ egg hatch in June.
 This blunts the damage they can do to the potato yield.

 Ensure that when you plant a potato, the soil temperature should be above 40 degrees Fahrenheit.
 To increase the soil temperature, you can lay a plastic sheet on the ground to warm it up.

 Some gardeners recommend planting a trap crop.
-In this, you grow few potato plants that get attacked by beetles.
-A smaller number of plants make them all cluster on few plants to feed.
+In this, you grow a few potato plants that get attacked by beetles.
+A smaller number of plants make them all cluster on a few plants to feed.
 You can then kill them with a hand-held flame torch along with any weeds.